Roku Acquires Long-Running 'This Old House' PBS Franchise

 The acquisition encompasses the global distribution rights and all subsidiary brands, including the television programs, “This Old House” (now in its 42nd season) and “Ask This Old House” (now in its 19th season), plus the shows’ libraries, the television production studio and all digital assets.

-“This Old House” and “Ask This Old House” were the two top-rated home improvement programs on U.S. television during 2020, according to Nielsen data, and over the years have accumulated a total of 19 Emmy Awards and 102 nominations.
+“This Old House” and “Ask This Old House” were the two of the top-rated home improvement programs on U.S. television during 2020, according to Nielsen data, and over the years have accumulated a total of 19 Emmy Awards and 102 nominations.

 Current seasons of the programs are available for free on The Roku Channel as on-demand episodes after they have their initial broadcasts on local PBS stations.
 The past seasons of the programs are available for free on The Roku Channel through both linear and on-demand programming.